 With winter well and truly on its way, many people will consider doing a season in the French Alps.
 We have put together important information about accommodation and what winter jobs are available in the beautiful Chamonix valley.

 The Chamonix valley offers a wide variety of accommodation options.
-Whether it be a studio for 1 or a Chalet for 10, you can definitely find something to suit you for the season.
+Whether it be an apartment for 4 or a Chalet for 10, you can definitely find something to suit you for the season.
 An important aspect to consider is the location of where you want to live.
 The Chamonix valley can be split into 4 main locations; Les Houches, Chamonix, Argentière and Le Tour/Vallorcine.

 At 1000m above sea level, les Houches is the first big alpine settlement you’ll come to in the Chamonix valley.
 It is a great family resort offering a wide range of winter activities such as ice skating, sledging and snowshoeing.
 Les Houches continues to hold a traditional alpine village image and has its own lift system that you can use for skiing.

 The town centre boasts some exceptional restaurants, great bars and a wide range of activities.
 This charming and lively alpine town also provides direct access to the Brévent/Flégère ski areas.
 Although accommodation is generally more expensive in Chamonix, the town is relatively close to all Chamonix ski areas.
 It also provides direct access to the Aiguille du Midi and the Mont-Blanc tunnel which leads to Italy.

 Argentière (1250m) is a village with a more laid back atmosphere.
 It’s situated 8 km north of Chamonix and at the base of Chamonix’s largest and most challenging ski areas, Les Grands Montets.
 This hamlet has beautiful traditional architecture and brightly coloured buildings and is located at the foot of the impressive Argentière Glacier and legendary peaks such as the Aiguille Verte.

 Chalet Coralie in Argentière